dylan-lang/opendylan/documentation/duim-reference/source/layouts.rst

      This function actually calls :class:`do-allocate-space` to perform the calculations.
 Client code may specialize :class:`do-allocate-space`, but not call it.
-Call *allocate-space* instead.
+Call :gf:`allocate-space` instead.

    See also